-Internet and media companies, like Verizon Media and Yahoo, are using artificial intelligence (AI) to predict customer website exploring behavior.
+Internet and media companies, like Verizon Media* and Yahoo*, are using AI to predict customer website exploring behavior.
 This helps the company automate advertising, better understand user requests and user experience, and even help manage a customer’s day.

-We have seen how artificial intelligence eases the day-to-day efforts of Development Operations and Data Center teams with different AI, machine learning, and deep-learning applications.
+AI eases the daily efforts of development operations and data center teams with different AI, machine learning, and deep learning applications.
 The use of AI in application performance optimization is still in its infancy, but it is clear that AI will continue to play a significant role in the future of application performance engineering.